mxpph/bt-cm749-fix/README.md

 - CM749
 - and other devices based on the BR8554 chip potentially

+**This fix is only required on pre-6.18 kernels, as the patch is set to be merged in that release.**

 ## Usage

 First, make the script executable, then execute it: